stereobooster/react-snap/Readme.md

 - it will store `json` request to the same domain in `window.snapStore[<path>]`, where `<path>` is the path of json request

 Use `preloadResources: true` to enable this feature.

-TODO: as soon as the feature will be stable it should be enabled by default.

 ## Recipes